alexbates/Tamari/README.md

 For more information regarding usage, installation, and upgrading, check out the documentation at https://tamariapp.com/docs/

 ## Backups
 Please make backups of your data to prevent data loss.
-Details about where user data is stored can be found at https://tamariapp.com/docs/backups/
+Details about the location of user data can be found at https://tamariapp.com/docs/backups/

 ## Contribute
 Have ideas for new features, improvements, or found a bug?
 Feel free to open an issue!
 I am looking for ways to improve the app, and your feedback is appreciated.